d4rk50ul1/klipper-on-android/README.md

 Logs can be found in `/home/android/klipper_logs`.

 ## Troubleshooting (ongoing section based on comments)
-- There might be the case that when accessing Mainsail through Browser, you get an error message and no connection to moonraker: mainsail Permission denied while connecting to upstream in klipper_logs/mainsail_error.log.
-To fix this you must change the file /etc/nginx/nginx.conf , change user www-data; to user android;
+- There might be the case that when accessing Mainsail through Browser, you get an error message and no connection to moonraker: mainsail Permission denied while connecting to upstream in `klipper_logs/mainsail_error.log`.
+To fix this you must change the file `/etc/nginx/nginx.conf`, change `user www-data;` to `user android;`